Skip to content

 Source: getthekidsoutside.com

-Introduce a new yard game to your kids by playing “Thankful Ball.”
+Introduce a new yard game to your kids with "Thankful Ball."
 In the days leading up to Thanksgiving, head outside to play a game of catch.
 The only difference is that players must say something they’re thankful for before tossing the ball.

 Explore fall colors with a drive, hike, or train ride through the changing forests.